tardate/LittleArduinoProjects/playground/LED7Segment/TM1638/README.md

 I've split the code into a couple of classes:

-* `TM1638Driver` is responsible for all communciations with the TM1638
+* `TM1638Driver` is responsible for all communications with the TM1638
 * `KeyController` encapsulates the logic for interpreting key scan data

 The main loop processes with the manual or automatic incrementing modes.